csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 To determine the status of work from inception to completion: First we verify that the functions/implementations we created works in accordance to our needs/expectations.
 Then we double-check our functionalities with our partner to see if anything needs to be changed/improved.
 Finally once our partner confirms that our implementation is good and correct, the work will be complete.

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-(You must grant your TA and partner access to systems you use to manage work)
-   * **How do you prioritize tasks?**
-   * How do tasks get assigned to team members?
-   * How do you determine the status of work from inception to completion?

 #### Q10: What are the rules regarding how your team works?